aws-ia/terraform-aws-storagegateway/README.md

 ```
 ### Storage Gateway Security Group Configuration for EC2 Gateway

-You can optionally create the security group and the required rules required for your gateway appliance by setting the variable to create\_security\_group = true.
+You can optionally create the security group and the required rules required for your gateway appliance by setting create\_security\_group = true.
 You can also limit access to range of ingress CIDR blocks in your network from where you require access to the storage gateway by modifying ingress\_cidr\_blocks attributes as shown in the example below.

 The module also includes the ingress\_cidr\_block\_activation variable specifically to limit access to the CIDR block of the client machine that activates the storage gateway on port 80.
 This Security Group rule can be optionally removed once the gateway is activated.
 The source code of the security group configuration can be found in modules/ec2-sgw/sg.tf file.